Detection and Diagnosis

 There is no known way to prevent meningiomas.
 Recognizing their symptoms early is an important factor in treating meningioma patients.
 Early detection allows for more treatment options before the tumor gets too large.

 In order for our team to correctly diagnose a meningioma, we first conduct a neurological exam to see if any of these symptoms are present.
 The neurologist or neurosurgeon may request one or more of these non-invasive brain scans to better diagnose the tumor and to see detailed images:

 - Magnetic Resonance Imaging (MRI) Scan.
 A MRI scan uses magnetic waves to allow doctors to see two-dimensional and three-dimensional pictures of the brain and spine.
 The machine uses a magnet, radio waves, a computer and occasionally a contrast dye injected into the patient to create the detailed pictures.

 - CT Scan.
 A CT scan is a type of x-ray which doctors use to see two –dimensional pictures of the brain and spine.
 Contrast dye is sometimes used to help set apart tumors.

 With that information, our team will determine the best possible treatment option for each patient.

 We can help

-For management of your meningioma or that of a loved one, please call The Mount Sinai Medical Center in New York City at 212-241-2377 to schedule an appointment.
+For management of your meningioma or that of a loved one, please call The Mount Sinai Health System in New York City at 212-241-2377 to schedule an appointment.
 We have extensive experience in diagnosing, evaluating and treating meningiomas and provide a warm and compassionate environment for treatment and healing.

 1468 Madison Avenue